 The return-loss measurement is initiated when the near-end responder receives 2 or 3 MF digits as a request for a return-loss measurement.
-It relays the layer 2 (and 3, if required) MF digit(s) which denote the test desired to the far-end responder (Table 10-4).
-The far-end responder applies quiet termination for 2.56 seconds upon receipt of the MF command.
-The three return-loss tests are: echo return-loss, singing return-loss, and singing return-loss.
-All three tests have the same timing.
+It relays the layer 2 (and 3, if required) MF digit(s) which denote the test desired to the far-end responder (Table 7-3).